saingsab/jaamlong/Doc/doc01.md

 1. Create a new request in Postman (you can name it "Fetch Asset Type UUIDs").

-2. Choose the appropriate HTTP method (likely GET).
+2. Choose the GET method.

-3. Enter the URL for fetching asset type UUIDs.
-For example: `http://127.0.0.1:8000/token-uuid-erc20` and `http://127.0.0.1:8000/token-uuid-native`
+3. Enter the URL: `http://127.0.0.1:8000/token-uuid-erc20` and `http://127.0.0.1:8000/token-uuid-native` for fetching asset type UUIDs.

 4. Send the GET requests for both endpoints.

-5. Inspect the responses to find the UUIDs for `from_asset_type` and `to_asset_type`.
+5. Inspect the responses to find the IDs for `from_asset_type` and `to_asset_type`.

 ## Step 3: Create a New Request